 Vivid memories of her in a button down sleeveless shirt, madras plaid pedal pushers and rubber flip flops, watering hydrangeas, are etched in my mind as a standard, summer experience.
 Holding a green hose mom slowly made her way around the perimeter of the square cottage unloading healthy gulps of water upon the shrubs.
 I watched her push pennies into the soil with her fingers.

 “They make the flowers turn blue,” she said of the practice I have since learned is an old wives’ tale.

 Her one horticulture knack was being able to propagate the leaves in water.
 In the summer we’d have a few plastic cups filled halfway with water and some hydrangea leaves sprouting tiny and tender white roots.
 Mom would give these starters away.
-I took her simple horticulture practice, trying to run with it, but I did not inherit this particular talent.
+I tried to duplicate her success, but I did not inherit this particular talent.
 Though I try, I can only get so far with this technique.

 When mom died in March, 2001, we adorned the church altar with her favorite flower.
 The hot house hydrangeas, ready for the Easter market, were big and showy and powerfully pink.
 They surrounded her casket as she recieved the priest’s blessings.
 I took one of these funeral bouquets home with me and I planted it in a new house we were building and where I thought it would thrive.
 I hoped some of the Holy Water, which had landed on the leaves, might give the shrub a splash of good luck.

 The pink blooms faded away later that spring and did not return.
-The next year the plant grew to shrub size, but would not bloom.
+The next year the plant grew to shrub size, but did not bloom.